Travis d'Arnaud Preview, Player Props: Braves vs. Dodgers

 Travis d'Arnaud At The Plate

-- Looking at the 56 games he has played this year, he's homered in eight of them (14.3%), and in 4% of his trips to the plate.
+- He has hit a long ball in nine games this year (15.8%), leaving the park in 4.3% of his plate appearances.

-- d'Arnaud has picked up an RBI in 37.5% of his games this season, with more than one RBI in 16.1% of his games.
-He has also produced three or more runs in two contests.
+- d'Arnaud has had an RBI in 22 games this season (38.6%), including nine multi-RBI outings (15.8%).
+He has also driven in three or more of his team's runs in two contests.

+- In 40.4% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (5.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.